PlanckChang/PGEformer/README.md

 # A Spatial Node is Worth a Temporal Patch: Patch Granularity Efficient Transformer for Long-term Traffic Prediction

+We have organized the codebase and released the core part for review.
 ## Installation

 - python = 3.10.10